byuflowlab/FLOWUnsteady/docs/src/examples/rotorhover-aero.md

 robust and accurate in resolving turbulent mixing:

 * [Subfilter scale (SFS) model](@ref sfsmodel) of turbulence related to vortex stretching
-* How to generate a monitor of dynamic SFS model coefficient [`uns.generate_monitor_Cd`](@ref)
+* How to monitor the dynamic SFS model coefficient with [`uns.generate_monitor_Cd`](@ref)
-* How to generate a monitor of global flow enstrophy with [`uns.generate_monitor_enstrophy`](@ref) to track numerical stability
+* How to monitor the global flow enstrophy with [`uns.generate_monitor_enstrophy`](@ref) and track numerical stability
 * Defining a wake treatment procedure to suppress initial hub wake, avoiding hub fountain effects and accelerating convergence
 * Defining hub and tip loss corrections

-Also, in this example you can vary the fidelity of the simulation with the following parameters:
+Also, in this example you can vary the fidelity of the simulation setting the following parameters:

 | Parameter | Mid-low fidelity | Mid-high fidelity | High fidelity | Description |